dmyersturnbull/tyrannosaurus/README.md

 ### Configuring

-Occasionally you may need to modify tyrannosaurus's behavior.
+Occasionally you may need to modify tyrannosaurus’s behavior.
 For example, you may want it to leave your `requirements.txt` untouched or modify a file called `all-requirements.txt`.
 Or, maybe you want to change the way it chooses version ranges.
 To do this, add a `.tyrannosaurus` file in your root.